Manavjain25/yelpCamp/README.md

 This is my first project

 This project consist of campsites information,location.
-User can upload his own campsites and can add photos and comments .User can also view other capmsites uploaded by others .
+User can upload his own campsites and can add photos and comments .User can also view other campsites uploaded by others .